rbergm/PostBOUND/docs/source/10minutes.rst

 are overridden.
 For example, you can implement your own join ordering and cardinality estimator and leave the operator selection to the database system (given your cardinality estimates).
-See the :ref:`10min-db-connection` for how this actually works under the hood.
+See the documentation on :doc:`core/hinting` for how this actually works under the hood.

+To learn more about optimization pipelines, take a look at the separate :doc:`core/optimization` documentation.

 .. note::